LangbaseInc/langbase-sdk/packages/cli/README.md

 # Langbase CLI

-Langbase CLI is a command line interface for Langbase.
-It allows you to interact with Langbase from the command line.
+The Langbase CLI is a command-line interface for Langbase.
+It provides a set of commands to interact with the Langbase SDK and perform various tasks related to AI development.

-# Documentation

-Please follow the [Langbase documentation](https://langbase.com/docs) for the latest information.

-# Usage
+## Usage

-### DOCS MCP Server
+### Langbase Docs MCP Server

 Integrate the Langbase Docs MCP server into your IDEs and Claude Desktop.